-&lt;sup>3 See Annex 9 of this report for a list of documents consulted.
+3 See Annex 9 of this report for a list of documents consulted.

-&lt;sup>4 See Annex 8 to this report for a list of individuals contacted.
+4 See Annex 8 to this report for a list of individuals contacted.

-EVALUATION FINDINGS
+2. EVALUATION FINDINGS

+2.1.
 Rimisp-CTD Scientific Research Program

+2.1.1.
 Point of Departure for the Rimisp-CTD Research Program

-The seminal contribution of Schejtman and Berdegué was the Rimisp-CTD program's intellectual point of departure.
+The seminal contribution of Schejtman and Berdegué5 was the Rimisp-CTD program's intellectual point of departure.
 This paper is recognized and appreciated by all Rimisp collaborators (and many others) as a fundamental contribution to the stock of knowledge, and one that has immediate resonance with a very broad array of stakeholders throughout LAC.
-In short, this paper, and others, argue that a new socioeconomic and geographic 'lens' is required to identify options for and ways to promote sustainable, inclusive growth in rural areas in LAC - the proposed geographic lens is the territory, which is generally larger than a município (or county) and smaller than a state (or region), and is comprised of a set of stakeholders sharing common histories and purposes that are called upon to promote sustainable, inclusive growth.
+In short, this paper, and others6, argue that a new socioeconomic and geographic 'lens' is required to identify options for and ways to promote sustainable, inclusive growth in rural areas in LAC - the proposed geographic lens is the territory, which is generally larger than a município (or county) and smaller than a state (or region), and is comprised of a set of stakeholders sharing common histories and purposes that are called upon to promote sustainable, inclusive growth.7

-The 'jewel in the crown' from the point of international access to the collection of ideas and studies associated with rural territorial development is Rimisp's Special Issue of World Development.
+The 'jewel in the crown' from the point of international access to the collection of ideas and studies associated with rural territorial development is Rimisp's Special Issue of World Development8.
 While considerable effort went into producing that volume, it elevated Rimisp to a new (and deserved) standing in the international scientific community.
 Among its many contributions, that volume identified a collection of what could be referred to as necessary conditions for inclusive, sustainable rural development, namely:

-- 1) structures of resource access and control that are clear, equitable and enforced; - 2) economic structures that are inclusive, efficient, and flexible, and that are linkages with dynamic markets; - 3) strong, bi-directional rural-urban linkages, particularly with intermediate-sized cities; - 4) the key role of strategic public investments to promote 1-3; and - 5) the key roles of harmonized and inclusive-growth-focused collective action to promote 1-4.
+- structures of resource access and control that are clear, equitable and enforced; - economic structures that are inclusive, efficient, and flexible, and that are linkages with dynamic markets; - strong, bi-directional rural-urban linkages, particularly with intermediate-sized cities; - the key role of strategic public investments to promote 1-3; and - the key roles of harmonized and inclusive-growth-focused collective action to promote 1-4.

 The research program of Rimisp-CTD has been driven, in large part, by this collection of conditions, both in terms of the research undertaken and in the efforts to distill policy messages from research results that are related to these conditions.
-In what follows, we summarize what we feel are the significant contributions to the scientific body of knowledge made by Rimisp-CTD, identify methodological and other shortcomings where appropriate, and suggest next steps that may be useful to the research program, with particular focus on merging the future Rimisp-CTD research with the current (and likely increasing) focus on policy engagement.
+In what follows, we

-&lt;sup>5 Schejtman and Berdegue (2007), which takes as background, among others, Acemoglu et al. (2002), Krugman (1991, 1998) and Bagnasco (1977 and 1998).
+5 Schejtman and Berdegue (2007), which takes as background, among others, Acemoglu et al. (2002), Krugman (1991, 1998) and Bagnasco (1977 and 1998).

-&lt;sup>6 Especially the work on rural non-farm employment, see Escobar, Reardon and Berdegué (2001).
+6 Especially the work on rural non-farm employment, see Escobar, Reardon and Berdegué (2001).

-&lt;sup>7 Reducing poverty, and making the ownership of and access to assets and services more equitable, are key objectives of sustainable, inclusive growth.
+7 Reducing poverty, and making the ownership of and access to assets and services more equitable, are key objectives of sustainable, inclusive growth.